Help als vrijwilliger of stage lopen

 Yes, I am interested

-Experience of volunteers
+Experience of volunteers and interns

 Arequipa Peru, March 14, 2022.

-"From my busy existence in the Netherlands as a financial director, I always felt that I was only concerned with money money money.
+"From my busy existence in the Netherlands as a financial director I always felt that I was only concerned with money money money.
 Good for the company, but a bit one-sided for myself.

 And what do you do with your free time?

-First a morning a week, and later it became more and more.
+At first it was one morning a week, and later it became more and more.

 for the people here.